GameServerManagers/LinuxGSM/CONTRIBUTING.md

-# How to contribute
+# How to contribute to LinuxGSM

-I'm really glad you're reading this, because if you are then you have shown an interest in helping make LinuxGSM great.
+We are really glad you're reading this, because if you are then you have shown an interest in helping make LinuxGSM great.

 If you haven't already, come find us on [Discord](https://gameservermanagers.com/discord).
 From there you will have contact with other contributers of the project.
 We want you working on things you're excited about.